• Use Cases

 Meshes vs. DIY

-Compare real-time page-intent routing with hand-built webhooks, queues, and threshold logic.
+Compare real-time page-intent routing with hand-built webhooks, queues, and threshold logic per tenant.

 Open link